danmar/cppcheck/man/manual.md

 ### Check files manually or use project file

-With Cppcheck you can check files manually, by specifying files/paths to check and settings.
-Or you can use a project file (cmake/visual studio/etc).
+With Cppcheck you can check files manually by specifying files/paths to check and settings.
+Or you can use a project file, such as CMake or Visual Studio.

 We don't know which approach (project file or manual configuration) will give you the best results.
 It is recommended that you try both.
 It is possible that you will get different results so that to find most bugs you need to use both approaches.